 125 E. Clayton St. • 706-546-8826 • aurumstudios.com

 With multiple in-house jewelers, Aurum specializes in custom jewelry.
 The shop also offers pottery, painting, woodwork and metalwork, the majority of which was made by local artists.
-Aurum plans to reopen under new ownership during the summer of 2022.
+Aurum reopened under new ownership in 2022, and plans to continue hosting rotating displays of artwork.

 The Classic Center